 The Center’s founder, Pat Oglesby, worked for the Joint Congressional Committee on Taxation from 1982 to 1988, first as a Legislation Attorney and then as the Foreign Tax Counsel; he then, thanks to Senator Lloyd Bentsen, held the position of Chief Tax Counsel of the Committee on Finance of the United States Senate for two years.
 More at http://newrevenue.org/pat-oglesby-cv-2/ or here.

-The Center’s informal Board of Advisors consists of old friends of the founder: LaBrenda Garrett-Nelson, of Washington, D.C., and Laurens, South Carolina; Joseph Murphy, of Boone, North Carolina; Mary Norris Oglesby, of Chapel Hill, North Carolina; Robert Schofield, of Georgetown, South Carolina; and Albert Varner, M.D., of San Rafael, CA. Advisors do not necessarily agree with (or even keep up with) views expressed on this blog, or by the Center or the founder in any manner.
+The Center’s informal Board of Advisors consists of old friends of the founder LaBrenda Garrett-Nelson, of Washington, D.C., and Laurens, South Carolina, a retired tax policy expert; Joseph Murphy, of Boone, North Carolina; Mary Norris Oglesby, of Chapel Hill, North Carolina; Robert Schofield, of Georgetown, South Carolina; and Albert Varner, M.D., of San Rafael, CA. Advisors do not necessarily agree with (or even keep up with) views expressed on this blog, or by the Center or the founder in any manner.

-The Center is a nonprofit corporation under North Carolina law, but seeks no donations, so there is no plan to seek qualification as a tax-exempt entity under section 501(c) of the Code.
+The Center is a nonprofit corporation under North Carolina law, but seeks no donations, so there is no plan to qualify as a tax-exempt entity under section 501(c) of the Code.

 1830 North Lakeshore Drive, Chapel Hill, North Carolina 27514-6733 USA